-First, just being aware that text scams exist already sets you up for success.
+First, just being aware that smishing attacks exist already sets you up for success.
 Despite their rise in popularity, many people don’t know they can be scammed over text, which leaves them more likely to follow a harmful link or reply with sensitive information.

 Finally, delete the message.
 Getting it off your phone ensures you won’t accidentally engage with it.

-How Zipwhip keeps your customers safe from smishing fraud
+How Zipwhip keeps your customers safe from a smishing attack

-Zipwhip is dedicated to keeping smishing messages from reaching your customers’ phones.
-Our full-time fraud and security team apply automted monitoring and real-time filtering to flag suspicious activity, making it possible to identify smishing texts and block them before they have a chance to get to the recipient.
+Zipwhip is dedicated to keeping smishing text messages from reaching your customers’ phones.
+Our full-time fraud and security team apply automted monitoring and real-time filtering to flag suspicious activity, making it possible to identify a smishing attack and block them before they have a chance to get to the recipient.